knative/docs/docs/eventing/samples/gitlab-source/README.md

    webhooks.
 Also decide on a secret token that your source will use to authenticate the incoming webhooks from GitLab.

-1. Update secret values in `secret.yaml` as defined here:
+1. Update the secret values in `secret.yaml` as follows:

    `accessToken` is the personal access token created in step 1 and `secretToken` is any token of your choosing.

-   Hint: you can generate a random _secretToken_ by running the command:
+   Tip: you can generate a random _secretToken_ by running the command:

    ```bash
    head -c 8 /dev/urandom | base64